transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

-When it comes to recognition of peer review activity, only 11% of all journals deposit reviewer activity into open datdabases.
-On the other hand, the majority of journals (81%) does not state at all whether peer review activity is deposited in any kind of database, open or not.
+When it comes to recognition of peer review activity, only 11% of all journals deposit reviewer activity into open databases.
+Furthermore, the majority of journals (81%) does not state at all whether peer review activity is deposited in any kind of database, open or not.